twitter/gatekeeper-service/README.md

 Please report sensitive security issues via Twitter's bug-bounty program (https://hackerone.com/twitter).

+Be mindful of the file ownership and permissions for your "google_api_service_account_keyfile.json" and "config.yml" files.
+These files will contain sensitive data that can grant API access to your platform and services.
+Please practise caution when choosing a deployment method to better suit your environment's security conditions.

+The WebUI is currently served in HTTP, since this service is meant to be deployed within your internal network.
+If your use case requires accessing GateKeeper via HTTPS, that can be achieved by redirecting all traffic to HTTPS with your own public facing proxy.

 ## To-Do

 * Implement more services.
+* Add the option to parse a batch of users at once, via a CSV file.
 * Expose a REST API for services to talk to GateKeeper directly.
+* Make the service independent to the presence of LDAP, for orgs that do not make use of it.